Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 Reference documentation for the event grid service can be found [here][service_docs].
 This is a good place to start for problems involving configuration of topics/endpoints, as well as for problems involving error codes from the service.

+### Distributed Tracing
+The Event Grid library supports distributing tracing out of the box.
+In order to adhere to the CloudEvents specification's [guidance](https://github.com/cloudevents/spec/blob/master/extensions/distributed-tracing.md) on distributing tracing, the library will set the `traceparent` and `tracestate` on the `extensionAttributes` of a `CloudEvent` when distributed tracing is enabled.
+To learn more about how to enable distributed tracing in your application, take a look at the Azure SDK Java [distributed tracing documentation](https://docs.microsoft.com/azure/developer/java/sdk/tracing).

 ### Help and Issues